-Yarrow is very easy to grow and dry yourself, which I do, but I like to stay stocked up on it and have plenty to share so I buy the dried herb in bulk from Starwest Botanicals.
+Yarrow is very easy to grow and dry yourself, which I do, but I like to stay stocked up on it and have plenty to share so I buy the dried herb in bulk on Amazon or you can get it at Starwest Botanicals.

 1- The mesh tea ball with a handle shown above is nice and inexpensive.

 2 -One of my latest favorites for making tea in is the Teavanna Perfect tea maker.

 Everyone in our family has one.
 You simply put one teaspoon of dried herb in it and pour boiling water over it.
 After steeping for 10-15 minutes, you just place it on top of your mug and it strains and drains it.
 BAM !

 - Measure 1 teaspoon of the dried herb per cup of water.

 *I like to add a little dried peppermint to my tea.
 It tastes good and helps clear congestion in the body.